al-scvorets/wm-html-include.js/README.md

 <script src="wm-html-include.js"> </script>
 ```

-*The script* includes all the pages dereferenced by **data-wi-src** attribute into the comprising HTML page.
+*The script* includes all the pages referenced by **data-wi-src** attribute into the comprising HTML page.
-**Note!**: *the script* entirely removes the target element replacing it with dereferenced content.
+**Note!**: *the script* entirely removes the target element replacing it with referenced content.
 So if you need any additional styles for included part you should wrap target with some container.
 Example: